rebejellis/hugo-docs-website/docs/choose-your-model2.md

 <details><summary>Requires API Key</summary>
 <br>
-For GPT for Work [supported models](https://gptforwork.com/help/supported-models), whether or not an API key is required will affect the [price and billing](https://gptforwork.com/help/billing/pricing-per-model) in that without an API key, a [purchase pack](https://gptforwork.com/help/billing) must be purchased along with the model.
-Use the [Cost estimator](https://gptforwork.com/help/billing/cost-estimator) to find out which model is most cost-effective for your inputs.</details>
+For GPT for Work supported models (https://gptforwork.com/help/supported-models), whether or not an API key is required will affect the price and billing (https://gptforwork.com/help/billing/pricing-per-model) in that without an API key, a purchase pack (https://gptforwork.com/help/billing) must be purchased along with the model.
+Use the cost estimator (https://gptforwork.com/help/billing/cost-estimator) to find out which model is most cost-effective for your inputs.</details>

 ## Model Comparison